tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/create-vega.rst

-Create a Vega Visuialisation in React
+Create a Vega Visualization in React
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To start with, we need to install the Vega grammar: